valinsky/hugo_blog/content/posts/privacy-build.md

 Simple, encrypted, open source.

+There are some differences between the two.
+For example ProtonMail doesn't encrypt the email subject, while Tutanota does.

 #### Search Engine

 [DuckDuckGo](https://duckduckgo.com/)

-[StartPage](https://www.startpage.com/), anonimity built on top of Google search.
+[StartPage](https://www.startpage.com/), anonymity built on top of Google search.
 Sounds like a good idea on paper...

 #### Notes